 What you wear

-Mosquitoes like dark and bold colors.
-Such as red, black, navy, blue, and any floral patterns.
-They are also attracted by exposed skin, so be sure to wear loose long sleeves, pants, and hats.
-Be sure to dress in light neutral colors so as to not attract them to your clothing.
+Mosquitoes are attracted to dark and bold colors such as red, black, navy, blue, and even floral patterns.
+They are also attracted to exposed skin, so be sure to wear loose long sleeves, pants, and hats.
+Be sure to dress in light neutral colors to avoid attracting them to your clothing.

 How you smell

-Mosquitoes are drawn to floral scented soaps, deodorants, perfumes, and lotions.
-They are also drawn to smelly feet, socks, and sweat.
-Sweat is made up of chemicals, and it attracts mosquitoes to you.
+Mosquitoes are drawn to floral scented soaps, deodorants, perfumes, and lotions which can make you smell like the nectar they naturally seek out.
+They are also is made up of chemical contains lactic acid and other chemicals that signal a potential host, making mosquitoes more likely to bite.
 Repellents containing DEET will keep the blood suckers off of you.

 Your genetics and blood type

 Genetics and blood type may play a role in getting bitten.
-Studies have found if you have type O blood, mosquitoes are more drawn to you.
+Studies have found if you have type O blood are more likely to attract mosquitoes, making them a preferred target compared to other blood types.

 Ticks